YuBlum/stark-lang/README.md

 *view = Foo(1, 2, 3);
 ```

-Keep in mind that SoA elements can't use the [arguments as references rule](#Immutable-arguments-are-references) optimization.
+Keep in mind that SoA elements can't use the [arguments as references rule](#Immutable-arguments-are-references) for optimization.
 The values will have to be copied.

 It is also only possible to use methods from SoA elements that receive a view or a value:
 ```py